-We can use Veeam Endpoint Backup Free 1.5 to take the backup of desktops/laptops which are running on Windows 10, Windows 7, Windows 8, etc. This supports Windows 7 SP1 or later and Windows 2008 R2 SP1 or later.
+We can use Veeam Endpoint Backup Free 1.5 to take the backup of desktops/laptops running on Windows 10, Windows 7, Windows 8, etc. This supports Windows 7 SP1 or later and Windows 2008 R2 SP1 or later.

-I tried the newest version of Veeam Endpoint Backup and it took only a few minutes to install and configure on my Microsoft Surface which is running on Windows 10.
+I tried the newest version of Veeam Endpoint Backup, and it took only a few minutes to install and configure on my Microsoft Surface, which is running on Windows 10.
 I’ve tried FULL system backup, Volume level, and File-Level backup.

 Backup Restore Windows 10 Machines Using Veeam Endpoint Backup Free

 When you try to install Veeam Endpoint Backup on Windows 10 device, you may get the following message “Windows SmartScreen prevented an unrecognized app from starting….”.

 You may have to click on more info and click on the Run anyway button to start the installation on Veeam Endpoint Backup 1.5.
 If interested, you can look at my previous posts and videos about the Veeam Endpoint Backup product here.

 Download the Veeam Endpoint Backup Free 1.5 from here

 The installation will not take more than 5 minutes on a decent Windows 10 laptop/desktop/surface.
 There is no next kind of normal installation wizard, and it’s silent, very simple, and straightforward.
 I’ve noticed two screens while installing this application “Installing required components” and “starting services.”